thePixelmancer/regolith-filters/multifeature/README.md

 - You only want to combine multiple features into a single file.
 - You don’t need YAML, templating, or logic.
 - You already use other filters for those tasks.
-- You want to avoid conflicts with more opinionated filters like `MiniFeature`.
+- You want to avoid conflicts with more opinionated filters.

 ---